nbaum/blower/README.md

 Unlike competing tools such as ansible, salt, chef, or puppet, blower doesn't provide unnecessary abstractions over existing OS functionality.
 Where reasonable, task scripts use the same commands as when configuring a server manually.

-Incomplete and occasionally incorrect documentation is available at http://nbaum.github.io/blower/

 ## Options

 Execute tasks.